luusteve/ecoHiLo/README.md

 ## The game
 You are given 2 elements:
-* One element with its given carbon emission per kg
+* One element with its given CO2e per kg
 * Another without that information

 ![alt text](https://github.com/luusteve/ecoHiLo/blob/master/preview.png "Preview")